stefanjacobs/chatbot/readme.md

 - **Entity detection**: Entity detection is implemented using `spacy` to add parameters to your skill.
 - **Async voice output**: The bot speaks the voice output asynchronously to the user by using `pyttsx3`.
 (Area for improvement ;-) )

-## Installation
+## Installation and examples

 This repository uses `poetry` to manage dependencies.
 So start by installing `poetry` and then run `poetry install`.
-When finished, you can run `make run` to start the bot.
+When finished, you can run `make train` to build the tensorflow model for the bot and `make run` to start the bot.

 ```text
 $ poetry run python3 app.py